-Directors and auditors are advised to ensure that expenses are only deferred where:
+Directors and auditors are urged to ensure that expenses are only deferred where:

-- (a) there is an asset as defined in the accounting standards - (b) it is probable that future economic benefits will arise - (c) the requirements of the intangibles accounting standard are met, including: - i. expensing start-up, training, relocation and research costs - ii. ensuring that any amounts deferred meet the requirements concerning reliable measurement - iii. development costs meet the six strict tests for deferral in paragraph 57 of AASB 138 Intangible Assets
+- (a) there is an asset as defined in accounting standards - (b) it is probable that future economic benefits will arise - (c) the requirements of AASB 138 Intangible Assets are met, including: - i. expensing start-up, training, relocation and research costs - ii. ensuring that any amounts deferred meet the requirements concerning reliable measurement - iii. development costs meet the six strict tests for deferral in paragraph 57 of AASB 138

-ASIC believes that, in order to assist users of financial reports to understand the results of an entity, it is important to ensure that items of income and expense are only included in other comprehensive income rather than profit/loss where specifically permitted by accounting standards.
+ASIC believes that, in order to assist users of financial reports to understand the results of an entity, it is important to ensure that items of income and expense are only included in other comprehensive income rather than in profit/loss where specifically permitted by accounting standards.